jusuff/class-js/README.markdown

     Snake.addMethods({
         speak: function() {
             this._super('speak');
-            alert("You should probably run.
-He looks really mad.");
+            alert('You should probably run.
+He looks really mad.');
         }
     });
     ringneck.speak(); // alerts "Ringneck says: hissssssss!"; alerts "You should probably run.
 He looks really mad."

 ### Redefining method

+Notice that new methods are added (or redefined) to all subclasses as well as the already instantiated instances.

     Animal.addMethods({
         speak: function() {